veebch/photon/README.md

 $$E_v=\log _2  {\mathrm{lx} \over {C}},$$

-where $C$ is the light meter calibratioin constant.
+where $C$ is the light meter calibration constant.

 This exposure value is then adjusted to an Exposure value for the chosen ISO ( $E_{ISO}$ ) using